 Cryptography isn’t only used for cryptocurrencies.
 It’s used all the time to secure data being sent over the internet through virtual private networks (VPNs).
 Like with cryptocurrencies, you can’t read a transaction if you don’t have the cryptographic key or algorithm that processed the original data.

 How does cryptocurrency work?

-When you want to purchase something with cryptocurrency, or if you want to buy it using a fiat currency like dollars, you access a blockchain.
-Information such as the amount of crypto you’re buying or spending, your wallet's identity (which is where you store your crypto), and a timestamp are put through a hash algorithm.
+When you want to purchase something with cryptocurrency, or if you want to buy it using a government-issued currency like dollars, you access a blockchain.
+Information — like the amount of crypto you’re buying or spending, the identity of your wallet (which is where you store your crypto), and a timestamp — are put through a hash algorithm.
 The result is outputted on the blockchain, where users’ computers (referred to as nodes) verify the legitimacy of the transaction.